Adelapt98/py-binance-chain/README.rst

 Make sure that you have connected your Ledger and are in the Binance Chain app.

-Install python-binance-chain with this optional library like so `pip install python-binance-chain[ledger]`
+Install py-binance-chain with this optional library like so `pip install py-binance-chain[ledger]`

 Uses the `btchip-python library <https://github.com/LedgerHQ/btchip-python>`_ if having issues installing check their github page